 Baked Eggplant Boats with Rice and Veggie Stuffing

 I was part of a cooking group on Facebook.
 Each week the group hosted a cooking contest.
-The challenge was to create a dish with a secret ingredient that was chosen by the previous week's winner and then submit the photo of the final product to the group.
-Once all the entries were submitted people voted for their favorites by LIKING the photos and the photo with the most LIKES was crowned the winner and the winning chef was revealed.
+The challenge was to create a dish with a secret ingredient that was chosen by the previous week's winner, and then submit the photo of the final product to the group.
+Once all the entries were submitted, people voted for their favorites by LIKING the photos.
+The photo with the most LIKES was crowned the winner, and the winning chef was revealed.
+After that, the chef revealed the recipe of the dish.

-When I heard that the secret ingredient for one of the latest competitions was eggplant I became inspired to enter the competition.
+When I heard that the secret ingredient for one of the weekly competitions was eggplant I became inspired to enter the competition.
 I could have easily entered an eggplant dish I had already made.
-It looked very appetizing but I decided to try to create something new and that's when I came up with the idea to create baked eggplant boats with rice and veggie stuffing.
-I've never done something like this before so didn't know what to expect but in the end the dish turned out so good that I will definitely be making it again soon.
+It looked very appetizing, but I decided to try to create something new, and that's when I came up with the idea to create baked eggplant boats with rice and veggie stuffing.
+The dish turned out really good.
+I will definitely be making it again.

 - 3/4 Cup Basmati Rice